airoldilab/sgd/README.md

 ```{R}
 sgd(formula, data, model, model.control, sgd.control)
 ```
-It estimate parameters for a given data set and model using stochastic gradient descent.
+It estimates parameters for a given data set and model using stochastic gradient descent.
 The optional arguments `model.control` and `sgd.control` specify attributes about the model and stochastic gradient method.
 Taking advantage of the bigmemory package, sgd also operates on data sets which are too large to fit